AllynnAlvarico/RoadSignQuizWeb.io/README.md

 # Motivation

 While searching for a website to help with driving test preparation, I realized there was a lack of accessible and interactive resources tailored for this purpose.
 To fill this gap, I decided to create my own platform that focuses on road sign education and quizzes.
+Road Sign Quiz Web is a project where I’m learning two things at the same time: road signs to prepare for driving tests and web development to further my programming skills.
+The signs on this site are based on National Driving School Ireland's Road Signs Guide.
+This platform is both an educational tool for users and a space for me to practice and grow as a web developer.

 The road signs included on this site are based on reliable information from National Driving School Ireland's Road Signs Guide.